About the course

 The sub-department is also involved in the study of neutrino oscillations and neutrino properties at the T2K experiment in Japan, MicroBooNe in the USA, and at the Sudbury Neutrino Observatory (SNO+) in Canada.

 The future of particle physics relies on the development of new instruments for detecting particles and novel ideas in accelerator physics.
 The sub-department is heavily involved in the development of these areas.
 It has outstanding facilities to build the new silicon detectors needed for the luminosity upgrade of the LHC and other applications.
-Furthermore, through the John Adams Institute, you will be involved in a range of projects on accelerators which would be used in high energy physics, nuclear physics, as X-ray sources, and in medical applications.
+Furthermore, through the John Adams Institute, you will be engaged in a range of projects on accelerators which would be used in high energy physics, nuclear physics, as X-ray sources, and in medical applications.

 The particle physics doctoral programme at Oxford is ideally suited to students who would like to pursue a career in research, either in academia or industry all over the world.